Mjkli/wordpressOnAWS/README.md

 ## Issues along the way

 Installing wordpress on EFS.
-This proved to be difficult because you cannot access an EFS share before it is mounted to an instance.
+    - This proved to be difficult because you cannot access an EFS share before it is mounted to an instance.
 To solve this.
 I used the User data portion of an ec2 instance startup to mount the efs share and to check if anything was there.
 If not then it will download and install the wordpress files there.

 Setting up HTTPS proved to be a challenge as I needed to re-configure multiple parts of the infrastructure to handle the different style request.

     1 - wordpress configuration needed to be adjusted  - https://aws.amazon.com/blogs/opensource/enabling-https-offloading-for-wordpress-blog-posts-in-aws-govcloud/
     2 - Certificates needed to be made - along with purchasing a domain name.
     3 - routing http requests to the Https protocol.
     4 - Identifying the path of the requests. ( this requires adding a custom header to cloudfront and only allowing requests that have that header reach the ALB.
 Otherwise users can access the ALB without going through Cloudfront)

+Setting up Elasti-Cache
+    - This becomes an issue because it requires manual setup to do.
+Although not